zammad/zammad-documentation/install/debian.rst

 Install on Debian via DEB
 *************************

-..
-Note:: Currently we support Debian 8, 9 and 10
+.. note:: Currently we support Debian 8, 9 and 10

 Prerequisites
 =============